openxpki/openxpki/doc/quickstart.rst

 **Packages are for 64bit systems (arch amd64), make sure that the en_US.utf8 locale is installed as the mason client will crash otherwise!**

-Starting with our preview release 0.11.3 we will publish packages mainly for debian 7 (wheezy) and Ubuntu 12.04.
+We had to change our release policy a bit, we will focus on debian wheezy 64bit for the moment until we have solved some dependancy issues.
+However the build should also work for Ubuntu 12 and 14 LTS server version but we will perhaps discontinue to publish/test packages for those in the near future.

-You can find them on our package mirror at http://packages.openxpki.org/.
+Current release is 0.13 which is out for debian wheezy and ubuntu 12.04 LTS on the package mirror at http://packages.openxpki.org/.

-Packages are build from the development head, versioned packages are build from the release branch.
-The preview builds "should work" but some stuff might need a bit of manual tweaking.
+Release builds have some kind of testing and should be fully functional, preview builds "should work" but some stuff might need a bit of manual tweaking.

 Add the repository to your source list (wheezy)::

-    echo "deb http://packages.openxpki.org/debian/ wheezy/release/" > /etc/apt/sources.list.d/openxpki.list
+    echo "deb http://packages.openxpki.org/debian/ wheezy release" > /etc/apt/sources.list.d/openxpki.list
     aptitude update

 or ubuntu::